 He has also extensive experience in the private sector, including as a litigation associate at the law firm Fried, Frank, Harris, Shriver, & Jacobson LLP.

 Kumar has advocated on the full gambit of progressive legal matters in the public interest, including criminal defense for the indigent, immigrant rights, human rights, and civil rights.
-He has represented clients in state and federal court, in both criminal and civil litigation matters, and has tried more than a dozen cases in New York State, including serious felony jury trials.
-Kumar also has experience in strategic planning and project management, and was responsible for a major re-branding process at The Bronx Defenders, including the development and management of its new website, social media presence, and design scheme.
+While Director of Justice Transformation at the Center for Popular Democracy and CPD Action, he advised grassroots community organizations, candidates, and local and federal elected officials on a range of policy matters related to issues of public safety, policing, and the criminal legal system.
+Kumar has represented clients in state and federal court, in both criminal and civil litigation matters, and has tried more than a dozen cases in New York State, including serious felony jury trials.
+He also has experience in strategic planning and project management, and was responsible for a major re-branding process at The Bronx Defenders, including the development and management of its new website, social media presence, and design scheme.